KyloIO/kylo-docs/how-to-guides/SparkStreamingTutorial.rst

 This system feed will monitor a Kafka topic for flowfile ids that have been processed by our Spark job.

-`Download the and import the Kafka Notifier feed <https://github.com/Teradata/kylo/blob/master/samples/feeds/nifi-1.3/kafka_notifier_service.feed.zip>`_. into the Kylo feeds.
+`Download and import the Kafka Notifier feed <https://github.com/Teradata/kylo/blob/master/samples/feeds/nifi-1.3/kafka_notifier_service.feed.zip>`_. into the Kylo feeds.

 ..